goauthentik/authentik/website/integrations/services/aws/index.md

 ## Caveats and Troubleshooting

-- Users need to already exist in AWS in order to use them through authentik.
-AWS will throw an error if it doesn't recognize the user.
+- Ensure users already exist in AWS for authentication through authentik.
+AWS will throw an error if the user is unrecognized.
 - In case you're stuck, you can see the SSO logs in Amazon CloudTrail -> Event History.
 Look for `ExtenalIdPDirectoryLogin`.

 ## Optional: Automated provisioning with SCIM